While most auto body shop customers we surveyed rated their shops high

 advantage of the quotes they were given.
 We used the prices gathered this

-way to compute the price index scores reported on the ratings table.
-Based
+way to compute the price index scores reported on the ratings table for

-on two or three quotes from each shop, the price index scores show how
+firms.
+Based on two or three quotes from each shop, the price index scores

-each shops prices compared to the average price quoted for the same repairs.
+show how each shops prices compared to the average price quoted for the

-For instance, if two shops quoted on the same repairs, and one shop has
+same repairs.
+For instance, if two shops quoted on the same repairs, and

-a price index score of $110 while a second shop has a score of $100, this
+one shop has a price index score of $110 while a second shop has a score

-means that the first shops quotes averaged 10 percent higher than the
+of $100, this means that the first shops quotes averaged 10 percent higher

 The price index scores probably vary less than if we had obtained quotes

 on more complex jobs for which the shops could justify higher prices by